 When on trial for a crash, you want to be able to say you invested in the industry-leading driver management platform and acted on the insights you discovered.
 You want to be able to say you did everything you could.

 The Idelic Safety Suite® is the only platform to do just that.
 Because Safety Suite has more third-party integrations than any other driver management platform and analyzes your driver data with AI technology, you can truly understand your driver risk and never miss a key alert or indicator.
-You can also seamlessly assign training to at-risk drivers and fully manage your performance development plans and escalation process to completion every time.
+You can also seamlessly assign training to at-risk drivers and fully manage your professional development plans and escalation process to completion every time.

 Watch a 2-minute demo video to learn how you can bulletproof your safety here.